Tuesday, 24 October 2017

 From the 1966 Wham!
 Annual: Danny Dare.
 (Xel was the current villain in the real Dare strip at the time of publication)

 I first came across this strip in a battered old copy of the first Wham! annual that had been passed on to me by a cousin.
-The Danny Dare strips probably weren’t the best thing in it (that honour falling instead to Eagle Eye, Junior Spy), but they intrigued me with their blend of comic and serious artwork, and in the cross-hatching of the ersatz Dan Dare panels, I felt I recognised something of the style of another artist whose work I had admired for some time.
+The Danny Dare strips probably weren’t the best thing in it (that honour falling instead to Eagle Eye, Junior Spy), but they intrigued me with their blend of comic and serious artwork, and in the ersatz Dan Dare panels, I felt I recognised something of the style of another artist whose work I had admired for some time.
 Although he had no input into the Wham! parody, the drawings had put me in mind of the work of Eric L. Eden, who had provided illustrations for some of WM Collins and Son’s Fireball XL5 annuals.
 I didn’t realise it at the time, but I’d accidentally made a connection that was entirely relevant: Eden had worked on the Dare strips as a studio assistant since Eagle’s beginnings, and his style had evolved from his close association with Frank Hampson.

 Having discovered his comic alter ego, I would have welcomed any information or insights into the ‘real’ Dan Dare, but in the absence of Eagle or access to back numbers, I simply had to bide my time.
 The chance finally arrived at christmas 1973 with the publication of a Dan Dare Annual, again from the Odhams group.
 There had been a couple of Dan Dare annuals in the late ’50s and early ’60s, but none of them had registered on my personal comics radar.
 The 1973 publication was, in fact, comprised of reprinted material from the 1950s: the first half was made up of 1951-52’s The Red Moon Mystery, while the second consisted of 1959’s Safari in Space.
 One look at this annual was all I needed.
 The Danny Dare strip had dropped the vaguest of hints about the genuine Dare artwork, but nothing could have prepared me for my first encounter with the undisputed genius of Frank Hampson.
 In his pages, I recognised many of the techniques that had drawn me to the work of his assistant, Eden: the cross-hatching, the elaborate back-lighting, the tonal modelling on faces... but this was work of an altogether higher order.
 While Eden had achieved a form of stylised realism, some of Hampson’s panels might almost have been photographs outlined with a mapping pen.
 I still believe that it is the best work ever produced for any comic, anywhere in the world, and that it will never be bettered.

 Hampson’s artwork had, in fact, never been seen to such impressive effect, for the printing technique of the 1970s collection far surpassed the somewhat limited rotogravure of the early Eagle, which had the effect of ironing out all the subtleties in shading and tonality.
 The annual had been put together from original artwork boards which, having been chopped up to remove the space left by Eagle’s red masthead, were newly photographed for four-colour offset lithographic reproduction.
 This may seem like vandalism, but at the time of its production, the Dare artworks would have been viewed by Odhams as nothing more than twenty-year-old assets ripe for exploitation, rather than artefacts for preservation.
 The two stories were somewhat shortened to fit the page count, but in so doing, the storytelling was considerably tightened, losing a few episodes where the narrative had trod water for a week or so.
 One such elision included an experimental page wherein Hampson, whether by intent or through fatigue, had lapsed into a loose, jagged technique that felt at odds with his customary detailed approach.
-A couple of pages, introducing the first story, had been redrawn, presumably in the absence of the original art boards, but otherwise this was virtually full-on Frank Hampson.
+A couple of pages in the annual had been redrawn, presumably in the absence of the original art boards, but otherwise this was full-on Frank Hampson.

 The Red Moon Mystery must be one of the very best Dan Dare adventures.
 Its Earth/Mars setting gives it a realism that was set aside when Dare and co ventured into more exotic realms, and there are parts of the story that anticipate the later trend for disaster movies, with the British Isles battered by hurricanes as the rogue Red Moon approaches.
-The story also presents a very early example of Martian Archeaology, with its backstory of Dan’s uncle Ivor investigating the ruins of an ancient civilization that had been wiped off the planet by a mysterious force known as ‘the red moon.’
+The story also presents a very early example of Martian archaeology, with its backstory of Dan’s uncle Ivor investigating the ruins of an ancient civilization that had been wiped off the planet by a mysterious force known as ‘the Red Moon.’
 This discovery provides the cue for the dramatic revelation that astronomers at Mount Palomar have discovered a rogue asteroid entering the solar system, to which they have coincidentally attached the selfsame appellation.
 The story builds and builds, finding time en route for a full-scale evacuation of Mars (portrayed here as a kind of ski resort in space), which culminates with a flotilla of little ships defying the gravitational pull of the rogue moon as they attempt to drag the orbiting space station away from its malign influence.
 It’s as good a piece of space opera sci-fi as has ever been realised in any medium.

 Regrettably, the story begins to lose pace and focus towards the end.
 Hampson, succumbing to the first of many bouts of debilitating illness, took a forced leave of absence from the strip, leaving the concluding weeks in the hands of his studio team, whose work, whilst efficient, lacks the sparkle of their mentor in full flight.
 The ending, in fact, feels rushed, almost as if the team couldn’t wait to crack on with Dan’s next adventure, which a fully-recovered Hampson already had on the drawing board; but Marooned on Mercury would run for mere weeks before he was forced to relinquish control once again, and ended up a relatively drab and uninteresting affair.